EMPHYSIS/EMPHYSIS.github.io/pages/tools.md

 - _Lang to EquCode_: Generate Equation Code from modeling language.

-- _Equ to AlgCode_: Generate ALgorithm Code from Equation Code.
+- _Equ to AlgCode_: Generate Algorithm Code from Equation Code.